A report and briefing from What Works Centre for Wellbeing reviewing evidence on the effect of place-based arts on wellbeing.

 Grapevine which works with over-65s, care home residents, people experiencing isolation and loneliness (especially those with learning difficulties and disability), and men with lived experience of mental ill health;

-Coventry Refugee and Migrant Centre works with asylum seekers, migrants, refugees, and LGBTQ+ people who have fled persecution.
+Coventry Refugee and Migrant Centre which works with asylum seekers, migrants, refugees, and LGBTQ+ people who have fled persecution.

 Producers and community members worked together to co-produce an exciting and inclusive programme of events, which took place over the duration of Coventry’s City of Culture year.
 Highlights included The Walk in partnership with Good Chance Theatre, HOME arts and homelessness festival, and CVX Festival, which was produced by young people in the city.